Why Your Cheap Candles Are Making You Feel Worse (And What Burns Better)

 How long do beeswax candles actually burn?

 Longer than any other candle wax type.
-MBur's 12oz beeswax candles are rated for 80 hours, and that number is verified by real customers.
+MBur's largest size is rated for 80 hours, and that number is verified by real customers.
 Beeswax has the highest melting point of any candle wax, which means it burns slower and lasts longer.
-The Complete Burn Time Guide breaks down exactly how those hours translate across different sizes.
+Our complete burn time guide breaks down exactly how those hours translate across different sizes.

 Yes, in a few good ways.
 Wooden wicks produce a lower, more stable flame that burns the wax more evenly.
-They also create a soft crackling sound that many people find genuinely relaxing.
+They also create a soft crackling sound that many people find relaxing.
 And because they have no metal core, you are not introducing any heavy metal particles into the air.
-The full breakdown on wooden wick candles covers everything you need to know.

 The Bottom Line

-Switching to 100% beeswax with phthalate free fragrance and a wooden wick is not a wellness trend.
-It is just removing a problem you should not have had in the first place.
+Switching to 100% beeswax with phthalate-free fragrance and a wooden wick just removes a problem you should not have had in the first place.

-The Wine Down beeswax candle is the most straightforward starting point if headaches have been your issue.
-Lavender, chamomile, sage.
-Phthalate free.
-No paraffin.
-No dyes.
-Wooden wick.
-And if you want to try before committing, the single candle sample starts at $5.
+The Wine Down beeswax candle is the most straightforward starting point if headaches have been your issue: lavender, chamomile, sage, cedar, and sandalwood, with phthalate-free fragrance, no paraffin, and no dyes, on a wooden wick.
+The 20-hour size starts at $20 if you want to try a scent before sizing up to the 40-hour at $25 or the 80-hour at $60.